Mantaray (album): Release and promotion

 Mantaray was released in the UK on 10 September 2007 on W14 Music, a Universal Music Group sublabel.
 A U.S. release followed on 2 October on Decca Records.
 In addition to the standard jewel case and a tri-fold Digipak, Mantaray was also released on vinyl in both countries.
 The album was preceded by its first single, "Into a Swan", released one week earlier on 3 September.
 Upon release, Mantaray hit No. 39 in the UK Albums Chart.

 "Here Comes That Day" was released as second single on 29 October and was followed by the album's third and last single, "About to Happen", on 10 March 2008.
 Mantaray was supported by a year long world tour and TV appearances.
 The last show of the tour was filmed and released on the Finale: The Last Mantaray & More Show DVD in 2009.

 In 2022, Mantaray was remastered at Abbey Road Studios to mark its 15th anniversary.
-The remastered version features different artwork and was released on streaming and download platforms in December with a vinyl and CD reissue coming in May 2023.
+The remastered version featuring different artwork, was released on streaming and download platforms in December 2022.
+Reissues on translucent red vinyl, black vinyl and CD were out in July 2023 through her official website and online retailers.

 Critical reception

 Mantaray received positive reviews from music critics.
 Nitsuh Abebe of Pitchfork wrote, "She really is pop" before finishing the review with the declaration, "It's a success".
 Concerning the quality of the songs, journalist Charlotte Heathcote noted, "Impressively, there's not a let-down track on the album and a perfectionist attention to detail sees synths, strings, wind and percussion used to creative, compelling effect".
 Mojo also praised the songs and the arrangements, saying that "a thirst for sonic adventure radiates from each track".
 Simon Price in The Independent shared the same point of view, stating that "Mantaray is a bracing and beautiful blast of ice".
 In a review rated 4 stars out of 5, The Times observed that her "steely-toned voice is as beguiling as ever".
 Similarly, The Telegraph critic Andrew Perry noted, "She sounds imperious, passionate".
 Q's Gary Mulholland published a positive review and said, "Siouxsie voice is as rich and sensual as ever, and lyrical references to rebirth abound".
 Uncut wrote, "Fortunately [...] she's still the uncompromising outsider at heart".
 In a review rated 4 out of 5 stars, Metro commented that the 10 songs of her first solo album "do add further depth to her repertoire".
-Slant Magazine qualified Mantaray's sound as "distinctly modern", stating that "it's Siouxsie voice—trembling and echoing all at once—that reaffirms the album's urgency".
+Slant Magazine qualified Mantarays sound as "distinctly modern", stating that "it's Siouxsie voice—trembling and echoing all at once—that reaffirms the album's urgency".

+Retrospective appraisal

+In 2023, The Times named it a "must-have reissue".
+Reviewer Dan Cairns praised the music, writing: "its mix of lush, Bernard Herrmann-like strings, Bond-theme melodrama... make a fitting soundbed for that imperious, distinctive voice".